vedph/gve-doc/index.md

 ![banner](img/banner.jpg)

+> ⚠️ This documentation is work in progress and is undergoing refactoring!

 Welcome to the _VEdition_ technical documentation.
 Currently, these pages are mostly targeted to internal use, and provide the theorical foundation of the model and some instructions about using its software.

 VEdition will provide a new digital edition of Goethe's Venetian epigrams (here GVE for short).
 Given the highly peculiar nature of this text, this digital-born project also aims to propose a new digital model and software tools for authorial philology applied to similar scenarios.